Everything you need to know about volunteering with us

 Can I volunteer and teach in a school?

-We are due to begin construction on the Lingdazi Academy School in 2013.
-Currently there are no active teaching roles on site, although you could support at the library and could be placed at a nearby school.
+We are due to begin construction on the Lingdazi Academy School in 2015.
+Currently there are no active teaching roles on site, but short term volunteers have the opportunity to teach.
+If you want a full-time teaching placement then we can try and find a place for you.

 I am a medic.
 Can you place me in a hospital?

-We do place people in medical projects.
+No we can't.
 If you are a medic/nurse looking for such a project we recommend that you get in touch with Kamuzu Central Hospital or the African Bible College.
-Both are reasonably close to Lingdazi Academny and you could stay at Malawi Lodge and play sport at the ground in your free time.
+Both are reasonably close to Lingdazi Academy.

 Can the family come?